vproxy666/v-proxy/README.md

 VProxy works as a reverse proxy in common cases to pretend as an HTTPS web site.
 Only when VProxy receives HTTP/1.1 proxy request whose credential is valid, it handles that request as an HTTPS forward proxy.
-The traffic is encrypted by TLS hence HTTPS proxy is disguised an HTTPS web site.
+The traffic is encrypted by TLS hence HTTPS proxy is disguised in an HTTPS web site.

 ## Features